TianZengSky/TianZengSky.github.io/_posts/2025-03-25-How-to-create-a-universe.md

 tags: [astrophysics, N-body Simulation, Python]
 ---

-This project originated from one of my master's courses.
-The author is a student passionate about astrophysics but did not learn it systematically - any advice or constructive criticism is [welcome]("tianzeng7-c@my.cityu.edu.hk" <tianzeng7-c@my.cityu.edu.hk>)!.
+***This project originated from one of my master's courses.
+The author is a student passionate about astrophysics but did not learn it systematically - any advice or constructive criticism is [welcome]("tianzeng7-c@my.cityu.edu.hk" <tianzeng7-c@my.cityu.edu.hk>)!.***

-*The example scripts will be uploaded to [Github](https://www.istarshooter.com/user/34977).
+***Example scripts will be uploaded to [Github](https://www.istarshooter.com/user/34977).***

 Have you ever imagined that someday create a universe of your own in your childhood?
 Have you ever heared that some scientists on our little blue planet are working on simulating how the universe forms and evolves?
 And have you realized that you could try to run your own simulation on your PC?
 This post is actually a guide of making a very very simple cosmological simulation code.

 **Step 1: Physical Scenario**

-Modern cosmology theory claims that:
+Modern cosmology theory tells us:

-The early universe used to have a nearly uniform matter distribution, with very small density fluctuations.
-Over hundreds of millions of years, gravity amplified these fluctuations: denser regions attracted more matter, while emptier regions lost their material.
-Dark matter and other components first formed web-like filaments and dense halos.
-Within these halos, gas collapsed to create stars and galaxies, eventually building today’s cosmic structures – galaxy clusters connected by filaments, separated by vast voids.
-This process continues as gravity reshapes the universe’s large-scale structure.
+The early universe had near-uniform matter distribution with tiny density fluctuations.
+Over hundreds of millions of years, gravity amplified these fluctuations - dense regions attracted more matter while voids lost material.
+Dark matter formed cosmic webs of filaments and halos, within which gas collapsed to form stars and galaxies, ultimately creating today's universe of galaxy clusters connected by filaments, separated by vast voids.
+This gravitational dance continues shaping cosmic structure.
 This is the big picture of our simple simulation.

 <div style="text-align: center;">
   <img src="/assets/images/boxImage_TNG300-1_gas-coldens_thinSlice_1000.jpg" alt="Cosmic web" width="90%" />